connexcs/docs/docs/viewing-audit-logs.md

     * Data - the data before the user performed the action and the data after the user performed the action

-3. (Optional) To avert the impact of data synchronization issues and get the latest set of audit logs, click the Refresh button located at top-right of the table.
+3. (Optional) To avert the impact of data synchronization issues and get the latest set of audit logs, click the `Refresh` button located at top-right of the table.

 4. Do the following on this page to view more details about the audit logs:

-    * (Optional) To search for a specific set of audit logs by the values in the columns, enter the search criteria in the Search box and press Enter.
+    * (Optional) To search for a specific set of audit logs by the values in the columns, enter the search criteria in the Search box and press `Enter'.

     * To sort a column by the ascending or descending order of the values in the column, click the column header.

     * To filter the audit logs by One or more values of a column, click the 3-lines icon in a column, click the Funnel icon, and select or enter values.

-    * To view the complete details of what the user changed during an action, click View Difference in the row for the action.
+    * To view the complete details of what the user changed during an action, click `View Difference' in the row for the action.

       A View Data Difference pop-up appears.

       The following image illustrates a View Data Difference pop-up for an action type = PUT.

    ![alt text][view-data-difference-audit-logs]